Search⌘ K

 Mapping LangChain Knowledge into LangGraph

-If you have used LangChain before, you have already built the foundations this course relies on.
+If you have used LangChain before, you have already built the foundation this course relies on.
 You know how to wrap a language model, write a prompt template, parse a model’s output, and chain a few steps together.
 Those skills carry forward into LangGraph without modification.

 LangGraph is not a replacement for LangChain.
 It is built on top of it.
 Every model call, retriever, tool, and prompt template you know from LangChain still works inside a LangGraph node.
 What changes is the layer above: how we connect those calls, how we pass data between them, and how we control which steps run.